simonpo/generator-botscaffold/SetupGuide.md

 ![Create Intents](assets/LUISPublish-1.png)

-After choosing whether you want verbose logging, to use Bing search, and the timezone you'd like associated with your model, press the Publish button.
+After choosing whether you want verbose logging, to use Bing spell check, and the timezone you'd like associated with your model, press the Publish button.
 Once you model is verified and published, you can copy the **Endpoint URL** and enter it into the Botscaffold generator.

 ### Enter your LUIS embed code ###